vortex-ninja/fsnd-movie-trailer-website/README.md

 ###How to use:
 You should create objects and place function calls in entertainment_center.py file.
-Movie objects can be created two ways:
+Movie objects can be created in two ways:
 * Create objects yourself and put them in a list
 * Use `between_years()` function to generate a list of Movie objects